On this page:

 CMA environmental water reserve officers and community engagement

-This component will deliver core CMA statutory functions and Ministerial Statement of Obligations, as well as priority on-ground actions outlined in current regional Waterway Strategies, Victorian Government legislation and plans such as Water for Victoria (2016).
-This includes employment of environmental water reserve officers (EWROs) across 9 CMAs, community engagement, and engaging with and involving Traditional Owners and Aboriginal communities in environmental water planning and management.
+This component delivered core CMA statutory functions and Ministerial Statement of Obligations, as well as priority on-ground actions outlined in current regional Waterway Strategies, Victorian Government legislation and plans such as Water for Victoria (2016).
+This included employment of environmental water reserve officers (EWROs) across 9 CMAs, community engagement, and engaging with and involving Traditional Owners and Aboriginal communities in environmental water planning and management.

 Waterbird breeding was recorded at 5 of 7 Wimmera Mallee wetlands in the North Central CMA region, during spring 2021 after water for the environment was delivered.
 This included 3 species of duck and Australian Grebe.
 The watering also provided water in the landscape to support terrestrial biota.

-North Central CMA delivered 7.7 GL of environmental water to Lake Meran in central Victoria.
+North Central CMA delivered 7.7 GL of environmental water to Lake Meran in central Victoria during 2021–22.
 Since the filling of the lake, the number of visitors to the lake has been very high, providing shared benefits through camping, water skiing, swimming, fishing and many other water-based activities.

 Showcasing the Campaspe